codetricity/theta-client-mode/README.md

 inexpensive D-Link home router) and a DHCP server running on a Linux server/workstation.
 See this [thread](https://community.theta360.guide/t/how-to-connect-theta-v-with-ethernet/3298?u=codetricity) for more information on using Ethernet.

-Thanks to these people for Ethernet testing:

-* [Kev091190](https://community.theta360.guide/u/Kev091190) - first person to figure out that THETA V can be powered by USG OTG 'Y' connector.
-Also contributed extensive performance tests.
-* [nasos333](https://community.theta360.guide/u/nasos333) - successfully tested Linux DHCP server

-## Find IP Address

-To find the IP address of the THETA V:

-    $ python3 find-theta.py

 ## Test Client Mode